openjdk/jdk/src/jdk.incubator.vector/linux/native/libsleef/README.md

 **SIMD Library for Evaluating Elementary Functions**.
 For more information on SLEEF, see https://sleef.org/.

-The currently imported libsleef sources is for version 3.6.1, which has git tag `3.6.1` and git commit hash `6ee14bcae5fe92c2ff8b000d5a01102dab08d774`.
+The currently imported libsleef sources is version 3.6.1, which has git tag `3.6.1` and git commit hash `6ee14bcae5fe92c2ff8b000d5a01102dab08d774`.

 # About the libsleef integration in the JDK

 The upstream original source code is available in `src/jdk.incubator.vector/linux/native/libsleef/upstream`.
-However, this code is not directly usable in the JDK build system, since it is used as the base for the generation of additional souce code files.
+However, this code is not directly usable in the JDK build system, but is instead used as the base for the generation of additional souce code files.
 This generation is done by the libsleef CMake files.
-Integrating this build directly into the JDK would have mean that CMake would have been a required dependency to build the JDK.
+If this should have been done at build time, it would have meant adding CMake as a required dependency to build the JDK.

 Instead, we create these generated files only once, when we import a new version of the libsleef source code, and check in the generated files into